-Water Filters: Top 10 of 2016
+Water Filters: Our top 10 Favorites

 While you can technically drink water directly from the source you find it in, such as a lake or a stream, you run the risk of that water being filled with harmful bacteria that could make it more dangerous to drink than to not drink any at all.

 Fortunately, with the aid of a simple water filter, you can filter out any hazardous bacteria and other negative substances to make the water safe to drink and keep yourself hydrated throughout your survival efforts.
-Bug Out Bag water filters are an essential part of any survival kit and should be a top priority.

 If you buy anything with the links we provide on this page we get a small percentage of the sale.
 For more info click here.